Summary of Financial Results for FY11/2025 (December 2024 to November 2025)

 Supply and demand trends in Japan

-- Due to inflationary pressures, demand for pork as well as processed pork products such as ham and sausages was weak.
+• As prices rose, demand for pork and processed pork products including ham and sausage products was weak.

 The Company’s situation